electric-sql/electric/docs/integrations/deployment/supabase.md

 If you don't yet have a Supabase account visit [supabase.com](https://supabase.com) and create one.

 Log in to your Supabase dashboard and click "New Project".
 In the form enter a name for the database, and a password that will be used to connect to it.
-Make a note of this password.
+Make a note of this password and save it somewhere secure.

 Select an AWS region for your database to be hosted in.
 To reduce latency, we recommend that this is close to, or ideally in same region as, your Electric sync service.

+Create the new project and wait a few moment for it to be setup.

 :::info
 All Supabase Postgres instances come with logical replication enabled and the permissions needed for Electric to work.